sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-intro/README.md

 # Introduction to the Command Line

-The command line may seem like an archaic way to use a computer, but it's also one of the most powerful.
-Here are some advantages to the command line interface, or CLI:
+The command line interface, or CLI, may seem like an archaic way to use a computer.
+However, it's also one of the most powerful and offers software developers many advantages over graphical interfaces.

-## Advantages
+## Command Line Advantages

 ### Flexibility